-Governors ensure that safeguarding is an agenda item every full governing body meeting.

-The headteacher ensures that safeguarding is an agenda item for every staff meeting.
+Governors ensure that safeguarding is an agenda item on the for every full governing body meeting.
+The Headteacher ensures that safeguarding is an agenda item for every staff meeting.

 This policy is reviewed annually or earlier as required by changes to legislation or statutory guidance.